emberjs/rfcs/text/0580-destroyables.md

 Destruction via `destroy()` follows these steps:

 1. Mark the destroyable such that `isDestroying(destroyable)` returns `true`
-2. Call the destroyable's destructors
+2. Schedule calling the destroyable's destructors
-3. Call `destroy()` on each of the destroyable's associated children
+4. Call `destroy()` on each of the destroyable's associated children
-4. Mark the destroyable such that `isDestroyed(destroyable)` returns `true`
+3. Schedule setting destroyable such that `isDestroyed(destroyable)` returns `true`

+This algorithm results in the entire tree of destroyables being first marked as destroyed, then having all of their destructors called, and finally all being marked as `isDestroyed`.
+There won't be any in between states where some items are marked as `isDestroying` while destroying, while others are not.

 Calling `destroy` multiple times on the same destroyable is safe.
 It will not throw an error, and will not take any further action.